Last evening I considered a little lip gloss, the plum mascara, my favorite winter pencil skirt and a pair of hot boots. Yes, heels.

 Questions, predictions, reality

-But I wonder if relationship will play a role in whatever comes next.
+But I wonder if a relationship will play a role in whatever comes next.
 And what about sex?
-What about friendship – which is perhaps the greatest gift of all, and one I don’t take lightly?
+What about friendship, which is perhaps the greatest gift of all, and one I don’t take lightly?

 Do single women – never married, divorced, and widowed – simply age out of social and sexual options?
-Or do we give up in some measure, and thus, slide into a sort of invisibility that isolates us further?
+Do we withdraw from certain aspects of a full life, convinced (by the mirror or a series of slights) that we have little choice?
+Do we give up in some measure, and thus, slide into a sort of invisibility that isolates us further?

 I make no predictions.
 I offer no suggestions.
 Yet I believe in the accuracy of my observations, although I base them on anecdotal evidence as well as my own experience.